Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 A highly useful plant!

 Cutting comfrey can be done with a garden sickle or any sharp blade.
 Wear gloves if you can because the leaves are hairy and slightly prickly and may cause some skin irritation.
-You can cut growing comfrey at almost any time once it is established.
+You can cut growing comfrey at almost any time in the summer months once it is established.
 Cut small amounts or cut the whole plant down to almost ground level.
 It will usually bounce back again in no time.

-You can cut comfrey down several times in a season and use the leaves to make comfrey tea, or liquid fertiliser.
-There are several ways of making comfrey tea for your garden.
-Cut the leaves before flowering and drown them in a bucket or tub of water.
-After a few weeks the leaves will have fermented and broken down and you can drain off the liquid to use as fertiliser.
 You should dilute it well before applying it to plants.
 You can do a similar process without any water – in which case you end up with a thick, dark liquid which needs diluting lots before use.
 Place the leaves in a waterproof bag or tub and cover them with a lid.
 Leave for 5 to 8 weeks to decay.
 Pour off the (smelly) liquid and use it sparingly to add to the watering can as a liquid feed.

 You can also add the chopped up leaves to the soil where you are planting potatoes or beans.
 This will get your crop off to a good start.